smholloway/sethholloway/source/_posts/2008-05-27-i-still-love-technology.md

 meta:
   _edit_last: '1'
 ---
-Andrea did not know about Find/Replace in document editors.
+A friend did not know about Find/Replace in document editors.
 Instead of replacing all occurrences of a word she was rereading an assignment.
 I showed her Find/Replace which not only found every occurrence, including some she had missed, the feature also saved her several minutes.
 As <a title="see the video on YouTube" href="http://www.youtube.com/watch?v=nQUfzRF_drc" target="_blank">Kip says</a>, "I still love technology!
 Always and forever."

 This random tidbit merely illustrates the benefits of being technical / surrounding yourself with technical people.
 Work smarter, not harder!